There was a beautiful princess – lovely, charming, and enchanting.

 Your limits shall be tested.
 You’ll have to leave your comfort zones.
 You’ll feel like giving up and getting back to the “comfortable life.”

 Keep working.
-Keep polishing your skills.
-Keep moving ahead no matter what.
+Polish your skills.
+Make sure you keep moving ahead no matter what.

 Discard mediocrity once and for all.
 A life of brilliance awaits you.

 The idea was – to help you stay connected.

 But now it has starting intimidating you with junk messages.